simona5108/inet/showcases/ethernet/preemption/doc/index.rst

 Results
 -------

-In the case of the default configuration, the MAC stores packets in a FIFO queue.
+In the case of the `default` configuration, the MAC stores packets in a FIFO queue.
 Thus higher priority packets wait in line with the lower priority packets, before getting sent eventually.

-In the case of the priority queue configuration, higher priority frames wait in their own queue in the PriorityQueue module in the MAC.
-If there are high priority frames present in the queue, the MAC will send them next, after finishing the transmission of the current frame.
+In the case of the `priority queue` configuration, higher priority frames wait in their own queue in the PriorityQueue module in the MAC.
+If there are high priority frames present in the queue, the MAC will send them first, or after finishing the transmission of the current low priority frame.
 High priority frames can be delayed, as the transmission of the current frame needs to finish before sending the high priority frame.

-In the case of the preemption configuration, in addition to the higher priority frames having their own queue, the MAC immediatelly stops transmitting the current low priority frame, and sends the high priority frame.
+In the case of the `preemption` configuration, in addition to the higher priority frames having their own queue, the MAC immediatelly stops transmitting the current low priority frame, and sends the high priority frame.
 After the high priority frame transmission is complete, it sends the remaining fragment of the low priority frame.

 **TODO** remove duplicates